lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 ## 8.12 Chapter Summary

 Three important visualization coordinate systems are the world, dataset, and structured coordinate systems.
 The world coordinate system is an x-y-z Cartesian three-dimensional space.
-The datase coordinate system consists of a cell id, subcell id, and parametric coordinates.
+The dataset coordinate system consists of a cell id, subcell id, and parametric coordinates.
 The structured coordinate system consists of (i,j,k) integer indices into a rectangular topological domain.

 Visualization data is generally in discrete form.
 Interpolation functions are used to obtain data at points between the known data values.
 Interpolation functions vary depending on the particular cell type.
 The form of the interpolation functions are weighting values located at each of the cells points.
 The interpolations functions form the basis for conversion from dataset to global coordinates and vice versa.
 The interpolation functions also are used to compute data derivatives.